What causes food intolerances to develop?

 Allergy UK estimates that up to 45% of the population may suffer from one or more food intolerances.

-Unlike food allergy which is a rapid and often severe and sometimes life-threatening immune response to consumption of a specific food, a food intolerance will develop over time and symptoms will appear as the immune system struggles to break down the immune complexes which result and accumulate in the body.
+Food intolerance will develop over time and symptoms life-threatening immune response to consumption of a specific food, a food intolerance will develop over time and symptoms will appear as the immune system struggles to break down the immune complexes which result and accumulate in the body.

 Although not life-threatening, food intolerance can have a significant effect on a sufferer’s quality of life, and it is often difficult to diagnose as symptoms can appear unrelated and the sufferer does not always associate their symptoms with the food they are eating.